 Virtual Reality could be the next computing platform but is immersive media more compelling than regular video viewed through a fixed rectangle?
-Along with Magnifyre, StoryUP will release a case study next week that has some interesting findings about CPM and CTR on 360 video.
+Along with Magnifyre, StoryUP released a case study that has some interesting findings about CPM and CTR on 360 video.

 1. The 360 Video Phenomenon

 According to Immersive Media, VR video increases time spent watching by 5 times, viewing frequency by 6 times and an increase in sharing by 7 times.
 In StoryUP's street team interactions, we're seeing these statistics play out in the real world.
 People will take off their headsets after more than 7 minutes watching an immersive story and say...."can I watch that again?"
 Because the video is all around them, they're afraid they might have missed something.

 Jack Silverstein, editor and Chief at the New York Times, said recently at a SXSW 2016 panel that the average view session on the NYT Google Cardboard app was 8 minutes.
 Silverstein went on to say more than 60 percent of views on the app were in Google Cardboard.

 2. VR is Ageless

 Just as brands had to make their sites responsive for mobile, so too will they also have to make them responsive for VR because the "internet" is becoming a place you step into.
 Some VR creators are already ditching the "flat apps" in favor of VR mobile sites built with Web VR and viewed in 360.
 Most of these stories are consumed in a seated position right now but with headsets like the new HTC Vive out in 2016, it's now possible for more consumers to walk around the room in Virtual Reality with what's called "room scale VR".